-Conversion Formula—In general, an employee is charged eight hours of sick leave for a day’s absence, 40 hours for five days (one week), and 160 hours for 20 days (one month).
-In an effort to provide retirees with 12 equal monthly annuity payments during a given year, OPM treats all months as having 30 days.
-Thus, 360 days equals one year.
-To find the retirement-credit value of each sick leave day, OPM divides 360 into the congressionally mandated number of work hours in a year, which is 2087.
-The net result is that 5.797+ hours of sick leave equals one day.
-For convenience, OPM uses a conversion chart based on six-hour days, inserting five-hour days at appropriate intervals so that the totals add up.
-For example, an employee with 1,003 hours of unused sick leave is credited with an additional five months and 23 days for purposes of computing the worker’s annuity.
+Conversion Formula—In an effort to provide retirees with 12 equal monthly annuity payments a year, the Office of Personnel Management treats all months as having 30 days.
+To find the retirement-credit value of each sick leave day, OPM divides 360 into the congressionally mandated number of work hours in a year, 2,087.
+The result is that 5.797+ hours of sick leave equals one day and 173.916+ equals one month.
+In the annuity calculation, OPM uses a conversion chart based on six-hour days, inserting five-hour days at appropriate intervals.
+For example, an employee with 1,003 hours of unused sick leave is credited with an additional five months and 23 days.
 (A slight variation in crediting of unused sick leave applies to an employee who has an uncommon tour of duty.)
 See the accompanying sick leave conversion chart.

 Detailed guidance is in Benefits Administration Letter 11-102 at www.opm.gov/retirement-services/publications-forms/benefits-administration-letters.